 Extensive Leadership and Management Training

-Each of our military science programs offers an unparalleled opportunity for personal development along with a first-class physical fitness program.
-Students are prepared for success—be it in the Army or civilian occupation.
+Each of our military science programs offers an unparalleled opportunity for your personal development along with a first-class physical fitness program.
+You are prepared for success—be it in the Army or civilian occupation.
 Our program, which requires only a few hours each week, offers hands-on leadership and management training to develop the confidence and discipline you need to succeed in any field.

 Beyond the Classroom

 Expand your learning outside of class through internship opportunities that range from working on the Department of the Army staff at the Pentagon to a Nurse Summer Training Program.
-Or take advantage of some summer training opportunities, such as a paid, five-week Army internship in a field environment at Fort Knox, Kentucky, and a three-week Airborne School at Fort Benning, Georgia, just to name a few.
+Or take advantage of some summer training opportunities, such as a paid, five-week Army internship in a field environment at Fort Knox, Kentucky, or a three-week Airborne School at Fort Benning, Georgia, just to name a few.

 Our Leadership Laboratories, a unique feature of Truman's Military Science program, provide you with valuable hands-on experience that complements your class instruction and enhances your leadership skills.
 Explore your adventurous side by learning how to skillfully rappel down the side of our rappelling tower.
 Or test your leadership and teamwork skills on our Field Leaders Reaction Course.

 Students enrolled in Military Science can earn a military science minor and can also participate in ROTC.
 Successful completion of ROTC and the earning of a bachelor’s or master’s degree can lead to an officer’s commission in the United States Army, Army Reserve, or National Guard.